-We have audited the financial statements of UNM Sandoval Regional Medical Center, Inc. (the Medical Center), a component unit of the University of New Mexico, as of and for the years ended June 30, 2022, and 2021, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements for the years then ended as listed in the table of contents.
+We have audited the financial statements of UNM Sandoval Regional Medical Center, Inc. (the Medical Center), a component unit of the University of New Mexico, which comprise the statement of net position as of June 30, 2023, and the related statements of revenues, expenses, and changes in net position and cash flows for the year then ended, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Medical Center as of June 30, 2022 and 2021, and the changes in its financial position and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Medical Center as of June 30, 2023, and the changes in its financial position and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.